Masjuke/Kubern8s/K8s-Installation.md

         kube-scheduler-master                  1/1       Running   16         14d
         kubernetes-dashboard-747c4f7cf-mdq6r   1/1       Running   11         14d

-  Forward port from virtualbox to localhost agent  NodePort:30141 >> Host Port https://<IP Address>:8443
+  Forward port from virtualbox to localhost member  NodePort:30141 >> Host Port https://<IP Address>:8443

   At this point we should be able to access kubernetes dashboard through